teksander/geth-argos/README.md

 Step 5: Configuration and Run

 Edit ```experimentconfig.sh``` and ```blockchainconfig``` files to match your paths\
-Then run an experiment (HelloNeighbor and FloorEstimation are not implemented currently))
+Then run an experiment (Tip: Start with HelloNeighbor.
+FloorEstimation is not implemented currently))

 ```
-cd geth-argos/<ExperimentFolderName>
+cd geth-argos/HelloNeighbor
 ./starter -r -s
 ```